eclipse-ibeji/freyja/mocks/mock_digital_twin/README.md

 This mock supports the following configuration:

-- `digital_twin_server_authority`: The authority that will be used for hosting the mock digital twin service
+- `digital_twin_server_authority`: The authority that will be used for hosting the mock digital twin service.
+Note that the default entry for this setting is the same as the default Ibeji authority, which facilitates the transition from the mock service to a live Ibeji service.
 - `entities`: A list of entities with the following properties:
   - `begin`: An integer indicating when to enable this entity (refer to [Behavior](#behavior) for more information on how this value is used)
   - `end`: An optional integer indicating when to disable this entity.
 Set to `null` if you never want the entity to "turn off" (refer to [Behavior](#behavior) for more information on how this value is used)